Tennessee’s Child Support Laws

 What If Child Support Is Already Ordered But The Obligor Parent Refuses To Pay?

 Refusing to pay child support is serious offense.
 The offending party can be charged with contempt of court.
 There are two types of contempt, civil and criminal, both of which can lead to incarceration of the offender.
+There are different standards of proof for each which can effect which one your pursue.
 Whether you are a parent who is not receiving their child support, or you have a child support obligation that you have not been able to pay, we represent clients in child support contempt actions.
 See contempt issues in our articles section of the website for more information about contempt.
 Please contact us to discuss your case.

 Our lawyers offer comprehensive help to clients involved in divorce and those requiring help regarding modifications.